Photo: Source

 Wikipedia explains fata morgana as:

 "A Fata Morgana (Italian: [ˈfaːta morˈɡaːna]) is a complex form of superior mirage that is seen in a narrow band right above the horizon.
-It is an Italian term named after the Arthurian sorceress Morgan le Fay, from a belief that these mirages, often seen in the Strait of Messina, were fairy castles in the air or false land created by her witchcraft to lure sailors to their deaths."
+It is an Italian term named after the Arthurian sorceress Morgan le Fay, from a belief that these mirages, often seen in the Strait of Messina, were fairy castles in the air or false land created by her witchcraft to lure sailors to their deaths."and the science behind it:

 "Often, a Fata Morgana changes rapidly.
 The mirage comprises several inverted (upside down) and erect (right side up) images that are stacked on top of one another.
 Fata Morgana mirages also show alternating compressed and stretched zones.[1]